Buying a Car

 Car prices in Australia range dramatically, depending on what you’re looking for.
 Remember to factor in not just the purchase price but also ongoing costs like insurance, registration, fuel, and maintenance.

 The tricky part as a foreigner is when you’re looking to finance your vehicle purchase.
-LINK TO FINANCE

 New VS Used